USNS Grapple: Towing

 Grapple's propulsion machinery provides a bollard pull (towing force at zero speed and full power) of 68 tons.

 The centerpiece of Grapple's towing capability is an Almon A. Johnson Series 322 double-drum automatic towing machine.
 Each drum carries 3000 ft of 2.25 in drawn galvanized, 6×37 right-hand lay, wire-rope towing hawsers, with closed zinc-poured sockets on the bitter end.
 The towing machine uses a system to automatically pay in and pay out the towing howser to maintain a constant strain.

 The automatic towing machine also includes a Series 400 traction winch that can be used with synthetic line towing hawsers up to 14 inches in circumference.
 The traction winch has automatic payout but only manual recovery.

 The Grapple's caprail is curved to fairlead and prevent chafing of the towing hawser.
 It includes two vertical stern rollers to tend the towing hawser directly aft and two Norman pin rollers to prevent the towing hawser from sweeping forward of the beam at the point of tow.
 The stern rollers and Norman pins are raised hydraulically and can withstand a lateral force of 50000 lb at mid barrel.

 Two tow bows provide a safe working area on the fantail during towing operations.

 USS Inflict (MSO-456), Fearless (MSO-442) and Illusive (MSO-448) were towed to the Gulf of Oman by USS Grapple (ARS-53), which departed Little Creek, Virginia on 6 September 1987.
 They traveled via the Suez Canal and arrived in the Gulf of Oman on 2 November 1987.
 At the time, the 9000 nmi trip was the longest distance three ships were towed by one.

-Manned diving operations
+Crewed diving operations

 Grapple has several diving systems to support different types of operations.
 Divers descend to diving depth on a diving stage that is lowered by one of two powered davits.

 The diving locker is equipped with a double-lock hyperbaric chamber for recompression after deep dives or for the treatment of divers suffering from decompression sickness.

-The MK21 MOD1 diving system supports manned diving to depths of 190 ft on surface-supplied air.
+The MK21 MOD1 diving system supports crewed diving to depths of 190 ft on surface-supplied air.
 A fly-away mixed gas system can be used to enable the support of diving to a maximum depth of 300 ft.

 The MK20 MOD0 diving system allows-surface supplied diving to a depth of 60 ft with lighter equipment.

 Grapple carries SCUBA equipment for dives that require greater mobility than is possible in tethered diving.